dokieli logodokieli

 Edit

 Editor is one of the document modes a user can be in.
 The available features reflect the edit operation.
 Edits reside in the DOM until a Save or Save As is triggered.
-There are several editor features in following categories: content formatting and structuring (2, 3, 4, , , , , code, , , , , ), including interactive and embeddable objects (), inline semantic relations (), footnotes and citations (), and annotations ().
+There are content formatting and structuring features to indicate heading, italics, bold, ordered an unordered listing, inline code, preformatted text, hyperlinking, inline quotes, adding images, tables, as well as:

 Source

-Users can edit the current state of the article.
-Updating, only updates the DOM, and leave the saving to Save or Save As.
+The user can edit the current state of the article.
+Updating, only updates the DOM, where write operations on the article resource itself are handled by features such as Save.

 Embed Data